 Discover More Options

-Next, we compared this comprehensive list of online Master’s in Health Informatics programs to a list of aggregated college rankings from reputable publications, such as U.S. News & World Report, to simplify a student’s college search.
+Next, we compared this comprehensive list of online master’s in health informatics programs to a list of aggregated college rankings from reputable publications, such as U.S. News & World Report, to simplify a student’s college search.
 We pored through these rankings so students don’t have to.

 What Can You Expect from an Online Master’s in Health Informatics Program?

 A master’s program in health informatics provides students with a broad understanding of information systems that healthcare providers use to manage patient records.
-They learn how data is stored and organized, what software and hardware are used, how data is kept secure, and various interfaces that patients use to communicate with healthcare providers and to access their own data.
+They learn how data is stored and organized, what software and hardware are used, how data is kept secure, and various interfaces that patients use to communicate with healthcare providers and access their own data.
 Since many healthcare institutions are migrating their data to the cloud, the curriculum also covers how to establish, secure, and monitor cloud-based systems.

 Material for online courses is generally delivered via an online learning platform such as Blackboard, Canvas, or Moodle.
 A student portal provides access to the course syllabus, assignments, schedules, reading material, audio-video material, lectures, grades, and more.
 These platforms also offer chats and message boards so students can keep in touch with one another and communicate with instructors.
 Many programs are available entirely online, while others have a hybrid option.